 One place to learn more about homeschooling and topics of importance are at conventions.
 Focus on the Family is pleased to have several speakers including President and CEO of Focus on the Family, Jim Daly, engaging with the Great Homeschool Convention (GHC) this year.
 We are excited for key parenting specialists to speak at the GHC on these dates:

-- Finally, July 30-August 1st Danny Huerta will be building on concepts in New York
+- Finally, July 30-August 1st, 2020 Danny Huerta will share parenting information in New York

-For more information on the speakers and their topics click here.
+For more information on the speakers or to learn more about their online options click here.